-Nathan Littauer argues that there are two issues with the Medicare Contractor's methodology.
-"First, the 2011 cap calculation was not consistent with recent Board and Administrator decisions.
-Second, Nathan Littauer contends that "NGS's methodology calculated the Provider's VDA payment by comparing the Provider's fixed program operating costs to its total DRG payment."34 Nathan Littauer maintains that the Medicare Contractor's calculation of the VDA is wrong because it "departed from CMS' established policy and did not use the policy set forth in [§] 2810.1 of the PRM and summarized in Federal Register rulemaking."35 Nathan Littauer argues that this policy does not mention the removal of variable costs and, "[d]espite making an earlier reference to considering fixed and semi-fixed costs, none of the examples show variable costs being removed from the calculation."36 Moreover, Nathan Littauer contends that "[r]emoving variable costs from the calculation would make the cap defined in the Regulations, in PRM [15-1 §] 2810.1 and the calculation in the Federal Register unnecessary, as the cap would never be reached."37 Further, Nathan Littauer maintains that [b]y removing variable costs, the Medicare Contractor "recalculated [Nathan Littauer's] inpatient operating costs as if [Nathan Littauer did not have to provide any food, any drugs, any medical supplies, or any laundry services to its inpatients."38
+Nathan Littauer argues that there are two problems with the Medicare Contractor's methodology.
+First, Nathan Littauer states that "NGS removed all these inpatient variable costs [such as linen/laundry services, raw food, medical supplies charged to patients, implantable devices, and drugs charged to patients] from the Provider's inpatient operating costs."
+Secondly, Nathan Littauer contends that the Medicare Contractor "calculated the Provider's VDA payment by comparing the Provider's fixed program operating costs to its total DRG payment."
+Nathan Littauer maintains that the Medicare Contractor's calculation of the VDA is wrong because it "departed from CMS's established policy and did not use the policy set forth in [§] 2810.1 of the PRM and summarized in Federal Register rulemaking."
+Nathan Littauer argues that this policy does not mention the removal of variable costs and, "[d]espite making an earlier reference to considering fixed and semi-fixed costs, "none of the examples show variable costs being removed from the calculation."
+Nathan Littauer also contends that "[r]emoving variable costs from the calculation would make the cap defined in the Regulations, in PRM [15-1 §] 2810.1 and